OpticAlpha870/trading-terminal-docs/docs/channel-comparison.md

 ### OpticAlpha vs Koyfin

 Koyfin is a macro and fundamentals platform aimed at analysts and portfolio managers.
 Strong yield curve coverage, FRED data, and company fundamentals.
 No options flow, no GEX, no crypto market structure, no forex COT positioning, no filings.
-Different primary use case — fundamental research rather than active trading.
+Different primary use case: fundamental research rather than active trading.
 Starting at $49/month on annual.

 ---